 Our time in Kolkata was very special.
-A very happy diary clash meant that we were in Kolkata for both Diwali and Kali Puja.
+A very happy diary clash meant that we were in Kolkata for Diwali and Kolkata for Kali Puja.
 These happen at around the same time, and so we were able to join in with all of the festivities.
+Kali Puja in Kolkata is something you will never forget!

 What is Diwali?

-Diwali (or Deepavali) is known as the festival of light.
+Diwali (or Deepavali) is known as the festival of light celebrated by Hindus, Jains and Sikhs.
 It celebrates the glory of light over darkness, good over evil.
 It is a huge multi-day festival and is celebrated all around the world.
 People make lanterns, let off fireworks and visit their friends and families with gifts.
 Special sweets are shared and prayers are offered.
 The main day of Diwali is the darkest evening of the holy month so that the lights seem to burn all the brighter.

 What is Kali Puja?